apreshill/apreshill/README.md

 <!--
-**apreshill/apreshill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.--> I am a Senior Data Scientist @IBM in AI Strategy & Innovation.
-I work to make AI more approachable, understandable, and empowering.
+**apreshill/apreshill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.--> I am a data scientist, behavioral scientist, and award-winning educator.